Australia women's national rugby union team: Players

-Recent squad
+Current squad

-Wallaroos 32-player squad for the 2021 Rugby World Cup.
+Australia named their final 32-player squad on 4 August for the 2025 Women's Rugby World Cup in England.

+1 On 11 August 2025, Charlotte Caslick was ruled out of the World Cup after failing to recover from ankle surgery.
+She was replaced by Manu'a Moleka.

+Note: The age and number of caps listed for each player is as of 22 August 2025, the first day of the tournament.

 Notable players

 Cheryl McAfee is the first Wallaroo to be inducted into the World Rugby Hall of Fame in 2021.
-She led the Australian women's sevens team in the inaugural Women’s Rugby World Cup Sevens competition that was held in Dubai in March 2009.
+She led the Australian women's sevens team in the inaugural Women's Rugby World Cup Sevens competition that was held in Dubai in March 2009.
 Later that year, she was invited by World Rugby to become a member of the bid team that successfully campaigned for the inclusion of rugby sevens in the Olympics.
 She also captained the Wallaroos from 2006 to 2010, including at the 2010 Rugby World Cup where they achieved their best result of third place.